00vqla/ai-lyrics-aligner/README.md

 - `TXXX::SYNCEDLYRICS`

 **Need to embed lyrics?**
-If you have trouble finding lyrics for your MP3 files, try using my other project, [Metadata Fetcher](https://github.com/00vqla/metadata-fetcher).
+If you have trouble finding lyrics for your MP3 files, try using my other project, [py-genius-tag](https://github.com/00vqla/py-genius-tag).

 ## Example Output